 - Existing companies companies who have filed Form H1 in previous tax years.
 These companies can access the portal using either their RC number or taxpayer ID plus the unique password provided by LIRS in its formal letters.

-Companies who are yet to get their passwords can notify LIRS via email to firstname.lastname@example.org.
-Meanwhile, password recovery is not yet automatic and can only be changed by get in touch with LIRS.
+Companies who are yet to get their passwords can notify LIRS via email to [email protected] Meanwhile, password recovery is not yet automatic and can only be changed by getting in touch with LIRS.

-Upon registration, a taxpayer’s e-filing account will be created according to the kind of taxes which a company should pay.
+Upon registration, LIRS will create a taxpayer’s e-filing account according to the kind of taxes which a company should pay.
 Nevertheless, a taxpayer will be able to file returns for the registered taxes.
 Taxpayers can upload one tax returns.
 However, if a company chooses to file different returns for its national and expatriate employees, the taxpayer must write to the Director of Personal Income Tax, LIRS or visit LIRS Headquarters.

 Please note that the registration procedure applied to returns filed during the year 2019.
 LIRS has migrated the filing of annual tax returns for 2020 to a new portal – https://etax.lirs.net.
 More details on filing of tax returns in 2020 is here.